 College also means bearing the brunt of liberal politics.
 Hear something enough times and it’ll stick.
 If you hear that a cause you fought for was corrupt and futile long enough, a terrible sensation may begin to take hold: shame.

 Nothing has the corrosive effect of incorporating shame into your service.
 To start, it’s not like the public has been consistent in its support for the war.
-The public’s response to Global War on Terrorism is like a fickle date deciding on where to go to dinner: there is the retributive sentiment after 9/11, where I got to be a hero, the fervor of the public leading to the invasion of Iraq, where I got to be a stud, the almost immediate backlash of the Left, where I got to be a war monger, then finally, the public’s current attitude which embraces the snarky Jon Stewart Liberalism, where I am relegated to pariah.
+The public’s response to Global War on Terrorism is like a fickle date deciding on where to go to dinner: there is the retributive sentiment after 9/11, where I got to be a hero, the fervor of the public leading to the invasion of Iraq, where I got to be a stud, the almost immediate backlash of the Left, where I got to be a warmonger, then finally, the public’s current attitude which embraces the snarky Jon Stewart Liberalism, where I am relegated to pariah.

-Any sense of heroism or righteousness in the GWOT has been co-opted by parody, the satire of Stephen Colbert or Seth MacFarlane’s American Dad!
-Though the public has attempted to evolve from its shaming of Vietnam soldiers, the new, semi-genuine, “I support the troops, but not the war,” responses can have a much more insidious effect at eroding a soldier’s pride in service.
+Any sense of heroism or righteousness in the GWOT has been co-opted by parody, the satire of Stephen Colbert, or Seth MacFarlane’s American Dad!
+Though the public has attempted to evolve from its shaming of Vietnam soldiers, the new, semi-genuine, “I support the troops, but not the war,” responses can have a much more insidious effect on eroding a soldier’s pride in service.
 We love the troops.
 Shucks, we sure are sorry your leader duped you into a criminal cause, and that you couldn’t find a job doing anything but the military in this evil capitalist empire.
 But thank you for your service, little fellah.

 If a veteran looks for validation of his service in higher education he’s bound for a rude awakening.
 My education was at times miserable as I tried to make sense of things.
-A small liberal arts college called Southern Oregon University, students reenacted war protests from the 60s in hopes of adding significance to their human experience: no, there wasn’t a draft, no we weren’t regularly committing war crimes, yet the kids protested.
+At a small liberal arts college called Southern Oregon University, students reenacted war protests from the 60s in hopes of adding significance to their human experience: no, there wasn’t a draft, and no we weren’t regularly committing war crimes, yet the kids protested.
 This was frustrating.
 It’s not as though we could undo the damage we’d caused with our regime change.
-The protests then, had the effect of undermining the noble goal of stabilizing Iraq.
+The protests then had the effect of undermining the noble goal of stabilizing Iraq.
 I wanted to say, “Look kids, we broke it, we bought it.
 We can’t just abandon all these people now.”
 But it’s not like you’re going to change any minds about supporting our efforts in Iraq.

 More importantly, professors largely bombarded students with progressive liberal sentiment any time the war came up.
 One professor, after asking if there were any veterans in the room (I didn’t raise my hand), made the bold statement that any soldier who goes to war will be “forever wounded.”
 Phrases like Bush Lied, People Died, Blood for Oil, and Bring ‘em Home were commonplace.
 Not once did I hear a sensible reasoning for why we invaded Iraq, or if there were any appropriate exit strategies other than “Everyone out, now.”
-Explanations for our involvement in the middle-east vacillated between Bush either being an idiot, or a criminal mastermind.
-Slowly creeping behind these sentiments, you’d get the impression that soldiers were either misled idiots or psychopathic war mongers.
+Explanations for our involvement in the middle-east vacillated between Bush either being an idiot or a criminal mastermind.
+Slowly creeping behind these sentiments, you’d get the impression that soldiers were either misled idiots or psychopathic warmongers.